COVID-19: managing isolation, quarantine or lockdown in your family

 If you need support, your GP is a good place to start.
 They might offer phone consultations.
 You can also call your state or territory parenting helpline, Lifeline on 131 114, Beyond Blue on 1300 224 636, and the National Sexual Assault, Domestic Family Violence Counselling Service on 1800RESPECT (1800 737 732).

 My child has additional needs.
-How can I handle lockdown or home quarantine?
+How can I handle isolation, quarantine or lockdown?

 Many of our tips for typically developing children can help children with additional needs too, although you might need to adapt some things.
 Here are more ideas for children with additional needs: